Autonomous robot: Outdoor navigation

 Outdoor autonomy is most easily achieved in the air, since obstacles are rare.
 Cruise missiles are rather dangerous highly autonomous robots.
 Pilotless drone aircraft are increasingly used for reconnaissance.
 Some of these unmanned aerial vehicles (UAVs) are capable of flying their entire mission without any human interaction at all except possibly for the landing where a person intervenes using radio remote control.
 Some drones are capable of safe, automatic landings, however.
-SpaceX operates a number of Autonomous spaceport drone ships, used to safely land and recover Falcon 9 rockets at sea.
+SpaceX operates a number of autonomous spaceport drone ships, used to safely land and recover Falcon 9 rockets at sea.
+Few countries like India started working on robotic deliveries of food and other articles by drone.

 Outdoor autonomy is the most difficult for ground vehicles, due to: